 The results of all ISC tests shall be submitted to the granting type approval authority within ten working days from the execution of each test on a single vehicle.
 The test results shall be accompanied by a comprehensive test report at the end of the tests.
 The results shall be incorporated in the sample in chronological order of execution.

-The Type Approval Authority shall incorporate all valid test results to the relevant open statistical procedure until a ‘sample fail’ or a ‘sample pass’ outcome is reached in accordance with paragraph 3.2.2.
+The Type Approval Authority shall incorporate all valid test results to the relevant open statistical procedure until a ‘sample fail’ or a ‘sample pass’ outcome is reached in accordance with paragraph 3.2.2 of this annex.

 3.2.2.
-Pass/Fail decision for a sample
+Pass/Fail decision for a sample of vehicles

 For the purposes of deciding on a pass/fail result for the sample, ‘p’ is the count of passed results, and ‘f’ is the count of failed results.
 Each passed test result shall increase the ‘p’ count by 1 and each failed test result shall increase the ‘f’ count by 1 for the relevant open statistical procedure.